 If you want to make your party as special as possible, you should create personalized party decorations to add more love to the atmosphere.
 You could make coasters, napkins, champagne flutes, and more with your name and anniversary date on them.

 When it’s time to toast to the happy couple, this moment will be even more special with your emblem proudly displayed.
 Be sure to get lots of pictures of people using your personalized decorations.
+These decorations can also double as party favors so that your guests will always have something sweet to remember the fun day.

 13. Recreate Wedding Day Moments